tiagoh/MCW-ML-Ops-1Day/Whiteboard design session/WDS trainer guide - MLOps.md

 ### Customer situation

 Trey Research Inc. delivers innovative solutions for manufacturers.
-They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.
+They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes, to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.
 Trey Research has decades specializing in data science and application development that until now were separate units.
 They have seen the value created by the ad-hoc synergies between data science and app development, but they would like to unlock the greater, long term value as they formalize their approach by combining the two units into one, and follow one standardized process for operationalizing their innovations.

-As their first effort of this combined initiative, they would to define a process for operationalizing deep learning that encompasses all phases of the application life cycle along with model creation and deployment of a deep learning model.
-For this first proof of concept, they would like to focus on component compliance.
-Specifically they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
-Even though this first scenario is focused on vehicle components, they believe this approach will generalize to any scenario involving an inventory of components (which all of their manufacturing customers deal with).
-The component descriptions (which are free form text) are entered and managed via a web application.
-This web application take new component descriptions entered by authorized technicians and labels the component as compliant or non-compliant based on the text.
-For the PoC, they have exported all of their labeled component descriptions as flat files (CSV format).
+As their first effort of this combined initiative, they would like to define a process for operationalizing deep learning that encompasses all phases of the application life cycle along with model creation and deployment of a deep learning model.
+For this first proof of concept (PoC), they would like to focus on component compliance.
+Specifically, they are looking to leverage Deep Learning technologies with Natural Language Processing (NLP) techniques to scan through vehicle specification documents to find compliance issues with new regulations.
+Even though this first scenario is focused on vehicle components, they believe this approach will generalize to any scenario involving an inventory of components, which all of their manufacturing customers deal with.
+The component descriptions, which are free form text, are entered and managed via a web application.
+This web application take new component descriptions entered by authorized technicians and label the component as compliant or non-compliant, based on the text.

-According to Francine Fischer, CIO of Trey Research, they want to ensure the overall process they create enables them to update both the underlying model and the web app in one using a standardized approach.
+They want to ensure the overall process they create enables them to update both the underlying model and the web app in one, unified pipeline.
 They also want to be able to monitor the model's performance after it is deployed so they can be proactive with performance issues.
-They believe they can accomplish most, if not all, of this using Azure Machine Learning but are wanting to be certain.

-Finally, Trey would like to ensure that the process they establish is not littered with username and password credentials used to access the component used during build and release.

 ### Customer needs